vineeth14/BlockBlastSolver/docs/index.md

 ## Introduction

 This project started with a simple obsession—[Block Blast](https://apps.apple.com/us/app/block-blast/id1617391485).
-The satisfaction of beating my friends' high scores, when we were in a friendly competition to see who could get the highest score got me thinking about whether I could build a solver that could give me the best possible moves.
+The satisfaction of beating my friends' high scores while we were in a friendly competition to see who could get the highest score got me thinking about whether I could build a solver that could give me the best possible moves.

 <blockquote class="highlight">
 Block Blast is a Tetris inspired puzzle game where you drag and drop the pieces onto a 8x8 board and can clear both rows (like in Tetris) and columns; the pieces don't fall, you are presented with three at a time and drag them onto the board.
 You lose in a fashion similar to Tetris -- when there is no longer room to place a piece.